Anouk Matton

-Anouk Matton (born 1992), known professionally as Mattn, is a Belgian electronic dance music disc jockey, singer, and record producer.
+Anouk Matton (born 1992), also known as Mattn, is a Belgian DJ and record house producer.
 She has regularly featured in the top 100 DJs poll and is known as one of the most prominent women in the EDM music scene.

 Career

 Mattn was born in 1992 and comes from Antwerp, Belgium.
 Her music has been styled as "electro-house", and she also combines singing with her DJing.
 She has played live sets worldwide, including at notable events such as Creamfields and Tomorrowland.

 Mattn has produced a number of hit tracks, typically on the Smash the House record label, including "Café Del Mar 2016" with Futuristic Polar Bears that peaked at #22 in the Belgian charts in 2016.
 In 2019 her release with Timmy Trumpet and Wolfpack, "Carnival", received negative critical reception including it did not feature "a single sign of creative expenditure".
 In 2020 Mattn collaborated with D-Wayne to release the track "Morning Mood".

 In 2021 Mattn had a reality tv series, Anouk Matton Privé, on the VTM TV channel.
 The series attracted negative criticism in the media.
 Following a cessation, in 2022 Mattn returned to live touring which included performing a series of shows at the Ushuaïa Ibiza Beach Hotel supporting Dimitri Vegas & Like Mike.